 The Alta Hotshots were officially established on June 13th, 2014.
 This followed a four year trainee period consisting of peer evaluations, an embedded review and a certification review.
 The Alta Hotshots originated as the UFRA T2 crew established in 2003 with an agreement between Utah Valley University (UVU) and Utah State DNR.
 The crew was created to provide an engaged learning platform for students receiving wildland suppression courses through the schools emergency services department.
 In 2010 it was decided to begin the process of building the crew into an IHC.

-In 2012 the crew voted in the name change to Alta.
-Alta means “to the summit” in Latin.
-This articulates the direction crewmembers are expected to take the crew reputation.
-The Wolverine found on the badge symbolizes the toughness crewmembers expect of each other.
+In 2012 the crew voted in the name change to Alta which means “high, elevated” in many languages.
+This articulates the direction all Alta IHC crewmembers are expected to take the crew reputation.

 With the change in crew status, the Alta Hotshots now provide an engaging learning platform for career minded firefighters both from the original UVU student workforce and qualified applicants from other wildland fire programs.
 Ultimately, the Alta Hotshots will hire the most qualified applicants in order to staff a highly reliable Interagency Hotshot Crew.